-Other general instructions related to applying and living in a Kouvolan Asunnot apartment:
+Other general instructions related to applying and living in a Kouvolan Asunnot apartments:

-- Only 1 apartment is offered per applicant. - Kouvolan Asunnot does not make electricity contracts, but the resident must make the electricity contract himself.
-This applies to normal apartments, as in shared apartments the electricity is included in the rent. - Lease agreements (apartment reservation) are set to start from the arrival date indicated by the student.
-If the actual date of arrival differs from the one that the student has originally informed, Kouvolan Asunnot will not make new contracts/give rent credits. - Shared apartments are reserved on a per-room basis, meaning that a friend cannot move into the same room. - The notice period before moving out is one calendar month.
+- Only one apartment is offered per applicant. - Kouvolan Asunnot does not make electricity contracts, but the residents must make the electricity contract themselves. - The rental agreement is set to start from the arrival date indicated by the student.
+If the actual date of arrival differs from the one that the student has originally informed, Kouvolan Asunnot will not make new contracts or give rent credits. - Shared students apartments are reserved on a per-room basis, meaning that a friend cannot move into the same room. - The notice period before moving out is one calendar month.